Elizabeth Alkin

 Elizabeth Alkin (c.
-1600 – c.
-1655) (Note: Maureen Bell, writing for the Oxford Dictionary of National Biography, puts the date of death as 1655 and the historian Eric Gruber von Arni states it was December 1655; the historians Diane Purkiss and Marcus Nevitt separately estimate the date as 1654.) was a publisher, nurse and spy for the Parliamentarian forces during the English Civil War (1642–1651).
-She was also commonly known as Parliamentary Joan, one of many derogatory names she was called by royalist sympathisers.
+1600) (Note: Maureen Bell, writing for the Oxford Dictionary of National Biography, puts the date of death as 1655 and the historian Eric Gruber von Arni states it was December 1655; the historians Diane Purkiss and Marcus Nevitt separately estimate the date as 1654.) was a publisher, nurse and spy for the Parliamentarian forces during the English Civil Wars (1642–1651).
+She was also commonly known as Parliament Joan, one of many derogatory names she was called by royalist sympathisers.

 Little is known about Alkin's early life.
-Her husband was arrested and hanged in 1643 by the royalists during the English Civil War for spying for the Parliamentarians; Alkin continued his work, spying in Oxford, even during the town's siege.
+Her husband was arrested and hanged in 1643 by the royalists during the First English Civil War for spying for the Parliamentarians; Alkin continued her husband's work, spying in Oxford, even during the city's siege.

 By 1648 Alkin was involved in selling and then publishing Parliamentary newsbooks—the forerunners of newspapers.
 She used her role as a vendor to track down and report several publishers of royalist material.
 After the civil war, Alkin nursed casualties of the First Anglo-Dutch War, initially in Portsmouth, then Harwich and Ipswich.
 With her health failing she returned to London.
 It is presumed she died shortly afterwards, possibly over the 1655 Christmas period.

 Pre-civil war

 Little is known of Alkin until 1645; because of comments about her age made later in life, her date of birth is taken to be around 1600.
 According to the historian Eric Gruber von Arni, she was born Elizabeth Dearing or Deering.
-Several sources state her husband was Francis Alkin, (Note: These include the historians Diane Purkiss, in her history of the English Civil War, and Maureen Bell, in the Oxford Dictionary of National Biography.) although according to Gruber von Arni, she married a George Alkin at St Margaret's church, Westminster on 12 November 1635.
+Several sources state her husband was Francis Alkin, (Note: These include the historians Diane Purkiss, in her history of the English Civil War, and Maureen Bell, in the Oxford Dictionary of National Biography.) although according to Gruber von Arni, she married a George Alkin at St Margaret's church, Westminster, on 12 November 1635.
 The couple had three children.